 5. YINEYA Slow Feeder Dog Bowl Maze Design

-- Food-grade PP material: Non-toxic, recyclable, and unbreakable for daily use
+- Food-grade PP material: Safe, durable, and recyclable

-- Non-slip rubber pads: Keeps the bowl stable and protects floors
+- Non-slip rubber pads: Keeps bowl stable and protects floors

-Compared to more intricate feeders, this bowl prioritizes safety and ease of cleaning.
-The tradeoff is that the maze may not be as challenging for highly food-motivated dogs.
+Compared to standard bowls, this feeder prioritizes safety and ease of cleaning.
+The tradeoff is that it may not be suitable for dogs who dislike working for their food.

 6. Keegud Slow Feeder Dog Bowls Insert Suction Cups